Yusron Bahauddin Ambary

-Yusron Bahauddin Ambary (born 22 March 1971) is an Indonesian diplomat who is currently the nominee for ambassador to Algeria.
-He also served as director for public diplomacy from 2020 to 2023 and consul general in Jeddah from 2023 to 2025.
+Yusron Bahauddin Ambary (born 22 March 1971) is an Indonesian diplomat who is currently serving as Indonesia's ambassador to Algeria.
+Prior to his ambassadorship, he served as director for public diplomacy from 2020 to 2023 and consul general in Jeddah from 2023 to 2025.

 Early life and education

 Yusron Bahauddin Ambary was born in Jakarta on 22 March 1971.
 He began his educational journey at the Muhammadiyah 21st elementary school in Central Jakarta, where he studied from 1976 until 1982.
-He then continued his primary education at the Saudi Arabian Indonesian School in Jeddah, Saudi Arabia, from 1982 to 1983, followed by his junior high school years at the same institution in Jeddah from 1983 to 1986.
+He then continued his primary education at the Saudi Arabian Indonesian School in Jeddah, Saudi Arabia, from 1982 to 1983, followed by his junior high school years at the same institution in Jeddah from 1983 to 1986, at the same time as his father's assignment as assistant to the hajj attaché at the consulate general in Jeddah.
 His studies abroad continued in Kuwait, where he attended Ad-dini Islamic Boarding School from 1986 to 1987 and completed his senior high school education at the Al-A'smai High School, from 1987 to 1990.
 Upon returning to Jakarta, he briefly attended the 20th State High School in Central Jakarta from 1990 to 1991.

 Yusron studied public relations at the Institute of Social and Political Sciences in South Jakarta, earning his bachelor's degree in 1996.
 He continued his master's studies in international relations at the University of Indonesia in 1998, earning his degree in 2002 with a thesis on the international sanctions against Iraq.